seb-pg/meta_puzzles/README.md

 <b><u>cs/*</u> (C#)</b>
 * Solutions l4_conveyor_chaos and l4_mathematical_art are missing because C# does not provided a log(n) equivalent of [C\++] std::lower_bound for [C\++] std::set or std::map equivalents.
 * Solution l2_missing_mail and l3_rabbit_hole2 will not be working with .Net Code 3.1, respectively because MaxBy and CollectionsMarshal are missing.
+* l3_rabbit_hole2 is the only test not working on Meta's website

 <b><u>go/*</u> (Golang)</b>